JaytheSpazz/PipeHow/content/new-class.md

 ### A Currency Enum

-Going back to finalize our `Money` class to create an enum for currency is as simple as listing the different currencies we want, and changing the parameter type of `$Currency` to the new enum `[Currency]` below.
+To finish our `Money` class we want to represent the currencies using an enum, and change the type of the property `$Currency` to the new enum `[Currency]` below.

 ```PowerShell
 enum Currency {